UW-CLEAR-Center/LireNLPSystem-1/README.md

 ## Apply Weights

 The purpose of this section is to apply weights to your feature matrix and classify each report.
+The current weights that we have are built using imageTypeID, siteID, rules (regex and negex), and n-grams.

 <a name="MachineLearningNLP"></a>